-- Press simultaneously the ♠ (Up) and ♥ (Down) arrow buttons at the same time on the pushbutton shift selector. - Press any range button "D", "N" or "R" on the pushbutton shift selector (the shift will be commanded if it is not inhibited by an active code). - Wait until the calibrated time (approximately 10 minutes) has passed.
+- Press any range button "D", "N" or "R" on the pushbutton shift selector (the shift will be commanded if it is not inhibited by an active code). - Wait until the calibrated time (approximately 10 minutes) has passed.
 The system will automatically return to the normal operating mode. - Turn off power to the TCM (shut off the engine using the ignition key).